 Additional State Pension is an extra amount added to your basic State Pension that's based on your earnings.
-It includes the State Second Pension (S2P) and the State Earnings-Related Pension Scheme (SERPS).
+This is made up of three schemes: the State Second Pension (S2P), the State Earnings-Related Pension Scheme (SERPS) and the State Pension top up.